ioBroker/ioBroker.eslint-config/MIGRATION.md

   ];
    ```

-- [ ] create new configuration file 'prettier.config.mjs' for Prettier in the root directory of the repository
+- [ ] create new configuration file `prettier.config.mjs` for Prettier in the root directory of the repository
   ```js
   // iobroker prettier configuration file import prettierConfig from '@iobroker/eslint-config/prettier.config.mjs';